Gs Driver Training

 HGV (Heavy Goods Vehicle) licences

-HGV (Heavy Goods Vehicle) licences, also known as LGV (Large Goods Vehicle) licences in some regions, are specific driving licences that permit individuals to operate heavy commercial vehicles for transporting goods.
-HGV licence categories and requirements can vary by country and region.
-Still, they generally fall into several categories, which determine the type of vehicle you are qualified to drive.
-Here are some common HGV licence categories:
+Also called LGV (Large Goods Vehicle) licences in some regions—authorise drivers to operate heavy commercial vehicles used for transporting goods.
+Terminology aside, the exact categories and requirements differ by country and region.
+In general, licences are grouped into several categories that define the types of vehicles you’re qualified to drive.
+Below are some common HGV licence categories:

 Category C1 (7.5-tonne licence)